GanesshMM/medical-device-failure-prediction/README.md

 ### Step 3: Start the Frontend Dashboard 💻

-Navigate to the dashboard directory and start the development server:
+In a new terminal, navigate to the dashboard directory and start the development server:

 ```bash
 cd ../medical-dashboard